Mary Woodall

-Mary Woodall also known as "Mighty Mary" (1901–1988) was a British art historian, museum director, and Thomas Gainsborough scholar.
+Mary Woodall CBE (1901–1988) was a British art historian, museum director, and Thomas Gainsborough scholar.

 Life and work

 Mary Woodall was born in Chelsea, west London, into the "industrial aristocracy".
 Her father was Henry Woodall, director of the Gas Light and Coke Company and son of Corbet Woodall, also in the energy business.
 Her mother was his wife Bertha (née Nettlefold), whose family wealth came from an engineering firm bearing their name.

-She attended Cheltenham Ladies' College and majored in history and then Somerville College, Oxford.
+She attended Cheltenham Ladies' College and then Somerville College, Oxford, where she studied history.
 After college she attended the Slade School of Fine Art, under Franklin White and it is there she first studied the drawings of Thomas Gainsborough.
 She was awarded a Ph.D. at the Courtauld Institute of Art in 1939 with a dissertation on Gainsborough's landscape drawings.